• Use Cases

 Why this workflow breaks down without a delivery layer

-A trial-ending workflow breaks down fast when every team waits on a different job or export.
-Email might go out late, Intercom might not know the user is near the end of the trial, and Salesforce might never get the engagement context the rep needs.
+A trial-ending workflow breaks down fast when every destination waits on a different job or export.
+Email goes out late, Intercom does not know the user is near the end of the trial, and Salesforce never gets the engagement context the rep needs — multiplied by every workspace that has its own mix.

 The technical problem is not generating the event.
-It is delivering that signal to every downstream tool on time with the fields each one expects.
-When those paths drift, your conversion workflow becomes inconsistent exactly when timing matters most.
+It is delivering that signal to each workspace on time with the fields each destination expects.
+When those paths drift, your customers see their conversion workflows become inconsistent exactly when timing matters most.

-Teams often discover this after a campaign underperforms or a rep says they never saw the account in time.
-Reliable delivery and shared context are what make a trial-ending workflow usable in practice.
+Teams often discover this after a workspace's campaign underperforms or a rep says they never saw the account in time.
+Reliable per-workspace delivery is what makes a trial-ending workflow usable in practice.

 The event flow